 It is possible that you didn’t create the toxic backlinks yourself.
 They may have been created by a scammer or a questionable SEO company you hired in the past.
 If you are genuinely unaware of the toxic backlinks, you may not find about them until you receive a warning message from Google.

-If you are nervous about the latest Penguin 2.0 update like many other website owners are, you may want to pull up a list of your backlinks just to check for any suspicious links.
-You may or may not find any, but it never hurts to make sure.
+If you are nervous about the latest Google update like many other website owners, you may want to pull up a list of your backlinks just to check for any suspicious links.

 Where Can I Find a List of My Website’s Backlinks?